-Botfly larvae have been used as a food source in some cultures, but these nasty little parasites are better known for getting into a living host’s body by burrowing or being eaten as eggs, then feeding on the host’s flesh until they’re ready to enter their pupal stage.
+Botfly larvae have been used as a food source in some cultures.
+However, these nasty little parasites are better known for getting into a living host’s body by burrowing or being eaten as eggs.
+The larvae then on the host’s flesh until they’re ready to enter their pupal stage.

-If Mother Nature did have a function for these flies, she’s forgotten to let us in on the secret.
+When it comes to the purpose of a fly, if Mother Nature did one in mind for bot flies, she’s forgotten to let us in on the secret.

 #9 – Hoverfly